wvanderwey/ROP/Source-of-every-last-read.md

 Additionally ROp creates ``numberReads_<sampleName>.log`` with the number of reads detected in each step in the `.csv` format.

 An example of ``numberReads_<sampleName>.log``.
-Given multiple ROP experiments for differnt sample, you may consider concatenate the ``numberReads_<sampleName>.log`` to get the statistics across multiple samples.
-Detail instructions are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis-of-multiple-samples).

 ```
 unmappedExample,2505,2193,2,22,6,1,0,7
 ```

+Given ROP analysis for multiple sample, you may consider concatenate the individual ``numberReads_<sampleName>.log`` to get the statistics across multiple samples.
+Detail instructions are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis-of-multiple-samples